Our last flight on United was when we flew to Chicago. I wrote about how when purchasing the ticket I paid

 As a reminder, this is how United describes a Basic Economy ticket (bold for emphasis):

 - Seat selection and upgrades are not available – When you choose a Basic Economy ticket, your seat will be automatically assigned prior to boarding, and you won’t be able to change your seat once it’s been assigned.
+Advance seat assignments may be available for purchase during booking and up until check-in opens.
 You will not be eligible to purchase Economy Plus® seating or receive Economy Plus subscription benefits.
 MileagePlus members, including Premier® members, cannot use complimentary, earned or mileage upgrades.

-- Group and family seating is not available – Please note that customers traveling in a group, including families, will not be able to sit together.
+- Please note that customers traveling in a group, including families, will not be able to sit together unless advance seat assignments are purchased and seats are available.

 - Full-sized carry-on bags are not permitted – You’re not allowed a full-sized carry-on bag unless you’re a MileagePlus Premier member or companion traveling on the same reservation, the primary cardmember of a qualifying MileagePlus credit card or a Star Alliance™ Gold member.
 Everyone else who brings a full-sized carry-on bag to the gate will be required to check their bag and pay the applicable checked bag fee plus a $25 gate handling charge.